 5. Don’t rush.
 Text, but don’t overdo it

-Too much texting and calling can lead to a quick intimacy.
+Too much texting and calling can lead to quick intimacy.
 And what if it’s the wrong person?
 You don’t want to take that path so soon, do you?

 6. Go online!

-Relationship coach Dr Kirschner says, “Online dating is not only mainstream, it’s one of the best ways to widen your search, rather than just hoping that you’ll meet someone in the coffee shop.”
+Relationship coach Dr Kirschner says, “Online dating is not only mainstream, but it’s also one of the best ways to widen your search, rather than just hoping that you’ll meet someone in the coffee shop.”
 There are a number of dating sites like eHarmony, Tinder, Indiandating.co.in, OkCupid etc.

 7. Don’t let children stop you

-When it comes to women, they mostly use children as an excuse not to date.
+When it comes to women, they mostly use children as an excuse, not to date.
 Don’t do that.
 If you really want to date, then children shouldn’t be an issue.
 After all, they too want their parents to be happy.

 8. Don’t make dating the ‘everything’